Silo Internal Linking

 You do not want to create content cannibalization when you are adding fresh content to your site.
 In order to avoid this, you will need to carry out internal linking and create a strong SEO silo structure.

 This process is not as difficult as it seems.
-Basically, whenever there is a crossover (when you mention something that you have another page for) you will use an anchor text link to internal link to that page.
+Basically, whenever there is a crossover (when you mention something that you have another page for) you will use an anchor text link to link internally to that page.

 Innovative New Site Architecture